Dannyy3/Dannyy3/README.md

 - **Full Stack Developer — Altia**
   _Jul.
 2024 – Present | Zaragoza, Aragón, España (Remote)_
-  - Specializing in Full Stack Development with .NET Framework.
+  - Specializing in Full Stack Development with .NET.
-  - Tackling complex problems with a collaborative and innovative spirit.
+  - Creating programs wiht .Net and Windows forms for the differents necessities
+  - Maintenance created apps and Resolving problems.

 - **IT Programmer — Sesé**
   _Aug.
 2023 – Jul.
 2024 | Zaragoza, Aragón, España (On-site)_
-  - Developed robust solutions using SQL Server Reporting Services (SSRS) and .NET Core.
+  - Developed solutions using ASP.NET MVC and SQL Server
-  - Enhanced reporting and data analysis for business intelligence.
+  - Using Kendo, HTML, Boostrap, JavaScript and JQuery to make frontend part
+  - Use Reporting Services (SSRS) for create reports for client
+  - Power Automate to help with employee time clocking

 - **Software Developer — Integra Tecnología**
   _Sept.
 2021 – Aug.
 2023_
-  - Delivered end-to-end software solutions with jQuery, .NET Core, and much more.
+  - Created software solutions with diferent versions of .NET.
-  - Focused on scalable, maintainable, and user-friendly applications.
+  - Develop features in Asp.net MVC
+  - Using Razor, HTML, Boostrap, JavaScript and JQuery to make frontend part
+  - Maintenance of created aplicactions
+  - Resolve issues and develop feautures in VB.NET and VB

 ---